WICG/explicit-javascript-compile-hints-file-based/README.md

 ## Use cases

 When users access web pages, they often encounter delays as the browser parses and compiles necessary scripts.
+Some of the delays are due to "lazy function compilation", where we haven't compiled a JavaScript function before it is called, and we need to compile it now.

 By utilizing explicit compile hints, web developers can indicate which JavaScript files are essential for rendering the initial page, thereby enabling browsers to prioritize parsing and compiling functions in these files.
-This prioritization can lead to significantly faster page load times.
+This prioritization can lead to faster page load times.

 ## Potential solution: Magic comment in JavaScript files